 she did race in Formula Vee at some point.

 Emma Clark – raced in Aussie Racing Cars in 2016.
 Her

 car was an Aurion, and she ran in support of ovarian cancer charities.
 She was

 not among the front-runners, with her best finishes being two 23rd

 places, at Phillip Island and Hidden Valley.
+In 2017, she was a much improved driver, and neatly got into the top ten at Symmons Plains.
+She was 13th overall.
 Although 2016 was her debut year

 in Aussie Racing Cars, she had raced in club events for the past ten years,

 Carole Corness – active in the late 1960s and early

 1970s in Australia.
 She took part in the Hardie-Ferrodo 500 twice, in 1969 and